Grapefruit and Atorvastatin: Can You Take Them Together?

 Why is this important?

-The safety margin shrinks for people on 40-80 mg doses, older adults, those with kidney or liver disease, anyone on other CYP3A4 inhibitors (certain antibiotics, antifungals, or HIV medications), and people with hypothyroidism.
+The interaction matters more for people on higher doses, older adults, those with kidney or liver disease, and anyone taking other CYP3A4 inhibitors such as certain antibiotics, antifungals, or HIV medications.

 What should you do?